ds009/viai18n-loader/Readme.md

 - [ ] Add cli tool to group all `*.messages.json` and serve a web page for human translators
 - [ ] Add example and better documentaion
 - [ ] Add tests

+# Demo
+* if you want see the demo, you can download viai18n-loader.zip 1.This example is based on nuxt.js, You can customize your own / 项目基于nuxt搭建 2.npm install   // 下载依赖
+3.npm run dev   // 运行